Back to the full dot-point answer

 The first sentence of the response.
 The perspective stated in its strongest form.
 Do not soften it with hedging.

-What is body paragraphs?Show answer
+What are body paragraphs?Show answer

 Each paragraph picks up one piece of the perspective and demonstrates it on the text.
 The marker should be able to ask, of each paragraph, which part of the thesis it is defending.